VHL’s Troubleshooting Guide On Why You Have No Hot Water

-The thermostat could be the cause if you don’t have enough hot water.
-For safety purposes, the thermostat is not easily accessible and its factory settings are usually the safest option to use.
+The internal thermostat could be the cause if you don’t have enough hot water.
+For safety purposes, unlike the thermostat that you can sometimes find on your boiler, this thermostat is not easily accessible and its factory settings are usually the safest option to use.
 Setting the temperature too high can leave you with water which causes severe burns in moments, so it is important that you do not set your thermostat to dangerous temperatures.

 If you suspect that there is a problem with your thermostat, you should call an engineer.
 If you do decide to adjust it yourself, you must make sure that the power is switched off before you start.